ducalianno/Coursera_Capstone/README.md

 # Coursera_Capstone
 Exercise project mainly focused on Capstone.
-Creating a new repository, a notebook and submiting a shareable link to it for peer evaluation
+Creating a new repository, a notebook and submitting a shareable link to it for peer evaluation